|216 W. Schleier Frankenmuth, MI 48734|

 The City Water Department has 2 State of Michigan Department of Environmental Quality Licensed Water System Operators on staff.

-Kenneth O’Brien, Water Superintendent, S-1 License Mark Daenzer, Water Operator, S-2 License
+Kenneth O’Brien, Water Superintendent, S-1 License

-The City of Frankenmuth purchases treated water from the City of Saginaw, who in turn purchases raw water from the Saginaw-Midland Municipal Water Supply Corporation.
-Our drinking water originates from Lake Huron at White Stone Point near Tawas, Michigan.
-It takes approximately one week for the water to travel from White Stone point at Lake Huron to your faucet.
+The City of Frankenmuth purchases treated potable water from the City of Saginaw as a wholesale customer.
+Saginaw purchases raw water, which comes out of Lake Huron near Tawas, from the Saginaw-Midland Municipal Water Supply Corporation.
+The City of Saginaw treats the raw water at its treatment plant and distributes it onto its wholesale customers.
+It takes approximately one to two weeks for the water to travel from the Lake Huron intake to your faucet.

 The City of Saginaw does all of the analytical and bacteriological testing for the City and Township of Frankenmuth.